vincentsijben/docker-swarm-persistent-storage/README.md

 ## Setting up the Digital Ocean Space
 1. Create a new space in Digital Ocean
 2. If you use s3fs, I currently have no other solution to make it work except for having a random file uploaded through the DO Spaces interface first.
 This is *very* important, otherwise you'll get ```chmod``` or ```input/output``` errors.
+  * If you're mounting a subfolder in your DO space with s3fs, make sure to upload a random file through the DO interface there as well!
   * I've filed a bug report to DO support about this, but they said it had something to do with s3fs.
   * When using rclone, you don't have this kind of errors.
-  * If you're mounting a subfolder in your DO space, make sure to upload a random file through the DO interface there as well!

 3. Get an API key in Digital Ocean for the spaces API.

 ### Important